Prutserdt/dotfiles/Stack/Command_line/commands.md

 !|_|\_\_.__/|___/ \_/\_/ |_|\__\___|_| |_|
 !
 !
 Modified by Prutserdt
 !
-This dotfile can be triggered by the .bashrc and by ! entering xmodmap ~/kbswitch
+This dotfile triggered by the .bashrc and by
+! entering: xmodmap ~/.bswitch

 !
 Super_R key is set to mod3, this button is used for keybindings to apps in i3wm, see ~/.config/i3/config remove mod4 = Super_R